VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 Numbers:

-- The number of active time series per VictoriaMetrics instance is 21M.
+- The number of active time series per VictoriaMetrics instance is 21M
-- Total ingestion rate 120k metrics per second.
+- Total ingestion rate 120k metrics per second
-- The total number of datapoints 3.1 trillion.
+- The total number of datapoints 3.1 trillion
-- The average time series churn rate is ~9M per day.
+- The average time series churn rate is ~9M per day
 - The average query rate is ~20 per second.
-Response time for 99th quantile is 120ms.
+Response time for 99th quantile is 120ms
-- Retention: 13 months.
+- Retention: 13 months
 - Size of all datapoints: 3.5 TB